-Mozzarella Carrozza with Prosciutto is my meatier take on Nigella Lawson’s vegetarian recipe.
-Its actually an Italian staple take on a stuffed grilled cheese mashed up with eggy bread and I love to whip it up for a cheeky late night snack or for a quick lunch with a little salad.
+This Eggy Fried Cheese Sandwich is my prosciutto stuffed version of Nigella Lawson’s Mozzarella In Carrozza recipe.
+Its actually an Italian staple take on a stuffed grilled cheese mashed up with eggy bread.
+I love to whip it up for a cheeky late night snack or for a quick lunch with a little salad.

 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.